- Reference Number: HEY1010/2025

 Puncture and Open Wounds

 These wounds will have been thoroughly cleaned by the practitioner caring for you.
-Due to the high risk of infection, they will not be closed with stitches, steri-strips, or glue.
+Due to the high risk of infection, they may not be closed with stitches, steri-strips, or glue.
 Instead, a dressing will be applied.
 You’ll need to attend your GP or a Dressing Clinic within 5 days for a wound check and/or dressing change.
 The practitioner may also have provided you with spare dressings to take home.

 Stings and Insect Bites